 Design

-Aftermarket GPUs are trending towards that “gamer look” with superfluous one-liners, branding, and other edgy styling.
-XFX’s Merc 310 is the complete opposite and it is exceptionally straightforward.
+Aftermarket GPUs are trending towards that “gamer look” with excessive one-liners, branding, and other edgy styling.
+XFX’s Merc 310 is the complete opposite and it is remarkably simple.

-It’s 344mm long and 57mm thick, which makes this considerably smaller than some other RX 7900 XTX options.
-Surrounding the three fans and the PCB is a black shroud with metallic/silver outlines, which is made of metal.
+It’s 344mm long and 57mm thick, which makes this notably smaller than some other RX 7900 XTX options.
+Surrounding the three fans and the PCB is a dim shroud with metallic/silver outlines, which is made of metal.
 The backplate is also made of metal and has that shiny/silver look.

 Overall, it’s straightforward, but distinctive in its own way.